A Meta-Repo Workflow

 I’ve taken a lot of inspiration from the Claude Code plugin I have been developing.
 I’m using mostly the same format around the Specs and Tasks, the same workflows and development loops, but I have moved those files into the ideas/ directory.
 This way they’re still local, still easy for the LLM to use, but they’re not “polluting” the source code of the actual projects themselves.
 I’m also using slightly tweaked versions of the commands and subagents from my plugin.

-The root directory also has a CLAUDE.md that gives the LLM context about the whole workspace - what each project is, their status, and how to navigate the structure.
+The root directory also has a CLAUDE.md that gives the LLM context about the whole workspace: what each project is, their status, and how to navigate the structure.
 Meta instructions, if you will.

 I’m going to keep iterating on this.
 I’ve got some ideas on how to better capture “lessons learned” in a more standardized format.
 I also have some ideas on how to make this more collaborative with other human developers, but that’s a whole different project.
 It could also turn out that this isn’t really worth it at all, but stay tuned and I’ll let you know either way!